jperkel/invoicing/README.md

 - `report`: Show details for one client <client ID>
 - `taxes`: Mark taxes paid

+You invoke those commands by typing them after the script name in a command line terminal: `invoices [COMMAND] <optional-parameters>`.
+For example, `$ invoices edit 10` allows you to edit invoice 10. `$ invoices report CLIENT_A` summarizes your invoices from the client whose clientID is CLIENT_A.
+In these two examples, the invoice number and name of the client are optional; if you omit them, the script will prompt you instead -- only the command itself is required.)

 # Installation
-To use this script, install it in your home directory.
-You should be able to execute it with `./invoices.sh [COMMAND]`.
+To use this script, install it (`invoices.sh`) in your home directory.
+From a command line terminal (eg Mac Terminal) you should be able to execute it with `./invoices.sh [COMMAND]`.
 For simplicity, add an alias to your bash configuration file, eg: `alias invoices=~/Scripts/invoices.sh`.
 Once you reload your configuration file (e.g., `source .bash_profile`), you should be able to invoke the script directly, eg: `invoices clients`.

 # License
 (from https://opensource.org/licenses/BSD-3-Clause)